 selective focus photography white and pink isle flower arrangement

 That’s why it can be disappointing if your guests just don’t play ball where your dance floor is concerned.
-After all, if the only moves pulled here are your dodgy first dance, the rest of your wedding atmosphere will quickly fall flat as a pancake.
+After all, if your guests only engage in your awkward first dance, the rest of your wedding atmosphere will quickly collapse.
+Luckily, there are some foolproof ways to draw even reluctant guests into dancing, and we’ve listed them here!

 Feel The Grove With These Tips For Filling The Dance Floor At Your Wedding